Telegram (software): Advertising and monetization

-Telegram Open Network
+TON Telegram Open Network

 In 2017, in an attempt to monetize Telegram without advertising, the company began the development of a blockchain platform dubbed either "The Open Network" or "Telegram Open Network" (TON) and its native cryptocurrency "Gram".
 The project was announced in mid-December 2017 and its 132-page technical paper became available in January 2018.
 The codebase behind TON was developed by Pavel Durov's brother Nikolai Durov, the core developer of Telegram's MTProto protocol.
-In January 2018 a 23-page white paper and a detailed 132-page technical paper for TON blockchain became available.
+In January 2018, a 23-page white paper and a detailed 132-page technical paper for TON blockchain became available.

 Durov planned to power TON with the existing Telegram user base, and turn it into the largest blockchain and a platform for apps and services akin to a decentralized WeChat, Google Play, and App Store.
 Besides, the TON had the potential to become a decentralized alternative to Visa and MasterCard due to its ability to scale and support millions of transactions per second.
-In January and February 2018 the company ran a private sale of futures contracts for Grams, raising around $1.7 billion.
+In January and February 2018, the company ran a private sale of futures contracts for Grams, raising around $1.7 billion.
 No public offering took place.

 The development of TON took place in a completely isolated manner, and the release was postponed several times.
 The test network was launched in January 2019.
 The launch of the TON main network was scheduled for 31 October.
-On October 30, the U.S. Securities and Exchange Commission obtained a temporary restrictive order to prevent the distribution of Grams to initial purchasers; the regulator considered the legal scheme employed by Telegram as an unregistered securities offering with initial buyers acting as underwriters.
+On 30 October, the U.S. Securities and Exchange Commission obtained a temporary restrictive order to prevent the distribution of Grams to initial purchasers; the regulator considered the legal scheme employed by Telegram as an unregistered securities offering with initial buyers acting as underwriters.

 The judge hearing the Telegram v.
 SEC case, P. Kevin Castel, ultimately agreed with the SEC's argument and kept the restrictions on Gram distribution in force.
-The ban applied to non-U.S.-based purchasers as well, because Telegram couldn't prevent the re-sale of Grams to U.S. citizens on a secondary market, as the anonymity of users was one of the key features of TON.
+The ban applied to non-U.S.-based purchasers as well, because Telegram could not prevent the re-sale of Grams to U.S. citizens on a secondary market, as the anonymity of users was one of the key features of TON.
 Following that, Durov announced the end of Telegram's active involvement with TON.
 On 26 June, the judge approved the settlement between Telegram and SEC.
 The company agreed to pay an $18.5 million penalty and return $1.22 billion to Gram purchasers.
 In March 2021, Telegram launched a bonds offering to cover the debt and fund further growth of the app.

+The TON ecosystem was later developed by others and began offering decentralized domain names and cloud storage solutions via TON DNS.